MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/External-Tables.md

 -   Create a table in [!INCLUDE[navnow](includes/navnow_md.md)] that represents the external table.
 This table is referred to as the *companion* table.

 -   Add application code that establishes a connection between the two tables.
-Connecting a [!INCLUDE[navnow](includes/navnow_md.md)] table to an external table is primarily controlled from the application code and involves three operations: registering the table connection to the external database, setting the table connection, and unregistering the table connection.
+Connecting a [!INCLUDE[navnow](includes/navnow_md.md)] table to an external table is primarily controlled from the application code and involves three operations:

+    -   Registering the table connection to the external database.
+    -   Setting the table connection.
+    -   Unregistering the table connection.

 -   Optionally, create a page that uses the companion table as its source to enable client users can view, modify, create, and delete records in the table.

-At runtime, data from the external table is read into the [!INCLUDE[navnow](includes/navnow_md.md)] table, and in turn displayed in the page.
-When records from external tables are instantiated, the connection is set on them.
+At runtime, data from the external table is read into the [!INCLUDE[navnow](includes/navnow_md.md)] table, and in displayed in the assciated page, if any.
+When records from the external table are instantiated, the connection is set on them.
 Any changes that client users make to records are pushed back to the external table.

 <!-- Creating or modifying records in the [!INCLUDE[navnow](includes/navnow_md.md)] table will be reflected in the external table, and vice versa.-->

 ### Commits on external tables
 [!INCLUDE[navnow](includes/navnow_md.md)] commits on all connections at the same time.
-This the tenant database connection, application database connection (in a multitenant deployment), and all registered external table connection.
-If an error occurrs that prevents a commit, transactions on all connections in use are rolled back.
+This includes the tenant database connection, application database connection (in a multitenant deployment), and registered external table connections.
+If an error occurs that prevents a commit, transactions on all connections in use are rolled back.

 <!--